Landscaping ProjectsHow to Lay a Shed Base With Paving Slabs

 As the seasons change and the weather improves, you’ll be tempted to spend more time in your garden and generally wish to enjoy being outdoors more.
 That’s perfectly natural.
 Your garden is your safe space, your oasis and you’ll want it to look as good as possible for both you and your guests, as well as enjoy a sense of calm and peace that being in a garden can bring about.
 One of the ways you can do this and spruce up your garden at the same time is by laying paving slabs on your lawn, creating a pathway that will help you accentuate your garden’s beautiful features.
+Paving slabs also make a great alternative to decking, if you are on a tight budget.
 So:

 Grass paving doesn’t have to be a complicated process, although it might seem so at first sight.
 If you are a DIY enthusiast and you would like to take this task on by yourself, then you will need to plan ahead by getting the right materials and tools you’ll need to get this project off the ground (pun intended).

 It’s always good to put your thoughts down on paper before you pick up the paving slab and get on with the job at hand.
 This is why we suggest you take some time out and first draw the area in your garden that will be affected, taking into account the desired patterns and paving slabs.
 When planning, make sure your newly-paved space has proper spacing between each of the paving slabs and that the path is laid out in either a straight line, a zig-zag or a circular pattern all while ensuring that these patterns are consistent and evenly spaced out.
 Take into account the size of your paving slabs as this will also affect your space.
 In addition, consider where your paving slabs will be laid out – if they will be laid out adjacent to your property, you should think about creating a small downward slope that leans away from your home so that any rain or water drains off into the grass and doesn’t lean into your property, causing further indoor water damage.